Samsung Front-Load Washer Not Draining? Here's What We Found on a Recent Service Call in Mount Holly

 How We Fixed It

 1. Drained the residual water safely.
-Before removing the filter, we placed absorbent towels around the base and used a shallow pan to capture the water that flows out when the filter cap is cracked open.
-On a fully flooded drum, this can be a significant amount — we drain it slowly and in stages.
+We placed absorbent towels around the base and used a shallow pan to capture the water that flows out when the filter cap is cracked open.

 2. Removed and deep-cleaned the drain pump filter.
 The filter was rinsed under running water and scrubbed clear of all lint and debris.
-The filter housing itself was also flushed to remove any buildup inside the cavity.
+The filter housing itself was also flushed.

 3. Inspected the pump impeller.
-With the filter out, we checked the impeller visually and by hand for damage or obstructions.
-It was clean and spun freely — confirming the pump motor was in good shape.
+With the filter out, we confirmed the impeller was clean and spun freely — confirming the pump motor was in good shape.

 4. Ran a drain-only test cycle.
-We powered the washer on and ran a drain and spin cycle to confirm water cleared the drum completely with no error codes.
-The cycle completed normally in under three minutes.
+We ran a drain and spin cycle to confirm water cleared the drum completely with no error codes.

 5. Verified the drain hose routing.
-Before wrapping up, we pulled the washer out slightly and confirmed the drain hose wasn't kinked and wasn't inserted too deeply into the standpipe — a common installation issue that causes slow drainage and recurring 5E errors.
+We confirmed the drain hose wasn't kinked and wasn't inserted too deeply into the standpipe — a common installation issue that causes recurring 5E errors.

 Samsung Error Codes Related to Draining

 • 5E / SE: The primary drain error.
-The washer could not drain within the expected time.
 Start with the filter — it's the most common cause by a wide margin.

-• 5C: A variant of the drain error seen on some Samsung models, indicating a drain cycle failure.
+• 5C: A variant of the drain error seen on some Samsung models.
 Same diagnostic starting point as 5E.

-• nF / 4E: Water fill error — the washer isn't filling properly.
-Related to water supply, not drainage, but worth knowing if it appears alongside a drain error after a reset.
+• nF / 4E: Water fill error — related to water supply, not drainage.

-• OE: Overflow error — the washer detected more water than expected.
-Can appear alongside drainage issues if a drain fault caused water to back up.
+• OE: Overflow error — can appear alongside drainage issues if a drain fault caused water to back up.

 • DC / UB: Unbalanced load error.
-Not a drain code, but a drum that won't spin due to imbalance can leave water in the machine and be mistaken for a drain problem.
+A drum that won't spin can leave water in the machine and be mistaken for a drain problem.

 Tips to Keep Your Samsung Front-Load Washer Draining Properly

 • Clean the drain pump filter every 1–3 months.
-Samsung recommends monthly cleaning, and it takes less than five minutes.
 It's the single most effective maintenance step to prevent drainage failures.

 • Check pockets before every load.
-Coins, hair ties, tissues, and small items are the leading cause of pump damage and filter clogs.
-A quick pocket check takes seconds and can save a costly repair.
+Coins, hair ties, and small items are the leading cause of pump damage and filter clogs.

 • Use only HE detergent.
-Standard detergent creates excess suds that Samsung's sensors detect as a problem, causing extra rinse cycles and sometimes triggering drain errors.
-Always use HE-rated detergent and don't overfill the dispenser.
+Standard detergent creates excess suds that can trigger drain errors.

 • Run a Drum Clean cycle monthly.
-Samsung builds this cycle in for a reason — it clears residue, prevents mold on the door seal, and keeps internal components cleaner over the long term.
+It clears residue and keeps internal components cleaner over the long term.

 Frequently Asked Questions